Part 1 continued: ChatGPT Snake code

 }, [snake, direction, gameOver]);

-This effect is worth checking.
-It depends on snake, so React recreates the interval after each movement.
-That is acceptable in this demo, but an IDE assistant could later move the timing logic into a hook or use a functional state update.
+This effect depends on snake, so React recreates the interval after each movement.
+That holds up in this demo, and an IDE assistant could later move the timing logic into a hook or use a functional state update.

-The movement function calculates a new head and ends the game if the head hits a wall or the existing snake:
+The movement function calculates a new head, then ends the game if the head hits a wall or the existing snake:

 function moveSnake() {